SanteonNL/shared-care-planning/input/pagecontent/overview.md

 ### Introduction

 Shared Care Planning (SCP) provides the structures and transactions for care planning, collaboration between practitioners by cross-organizational ordering processes and localization and authorization of members involved in the careteam of a patient.
 Improved collaboration between different types of care providers (e.g. GP, homecare or hospitals) should improve efficiency in hybrid or network-care settings.
-It should lower the administrative burden for practitioners without having to switch to auxillary collaboration-systems.
+It should lower the administrative burden for practitioners without having to switch to auxiliary collaboration-systems.

 SCP builds upon the IHE 'Dynamic Care Planning' profile (IHE-DCP).
 It is extended by generic, FHIR workflow patterns for cross-organizational requests or orders.
 An authorization model will also be provided so that members in a distributed careteam will, e.g., be able to read patient-data from other organizations and/or will be able to plan new activities.